Improving Zero-Shot Action Recognition using Human Instruction with Text Description: Method

-For example, during the testing phase, we noticed that the videos of \emph{StillRings} were incorrectly classified as \emph{HandstandWalking}.
-Then, we analyzed the cause of the error.
-We found that among the features we annotated, \emph{HandstandWalking} has only one feature, which is ``A person stands upside down''.
-Whereas people in \emph{StillRings} also have this feature, and it was particularly noticeable.
-By contrast, \emph{StillRings}' own feature was ``A person holds rings''.
-In the video, this feature is less noticeable because the ring is too small to be noticed, so the matching degree of this feature was low.
+For example, during the testing phase, the videos of \emph{StillRings} were incorrectly classified as \emph{HandstandWalking}.
+Then, after analyzing the cause of the error, we found that among the features, \emph{HandstandWalking} has only one feature, which is ``A person stands upside down.''
+Whereas people in \emph{StillRings} also have this feature, which was particularly noticeable.
+Conversely, \emph{StillRings}' own feature was ``A person holds rings.''
+In the video, this feature is less noticeable considering the ring is too small to be noticed, so the matching degree of this feature was low.
 We input the videos of \emph{StillRings} to the model, and the model only detected the feature of \emph{HandstandWalking} instead of its own features.
-Thus, the videos of \emph{StillRings} were wrongly classified as \emph{HandstandWalking}.
-We looked for the differences between the two actions.
-By adding the differences to the model, we can correct this error.
+Therefore, the videos of \emph{StillRings} were wrongly classified as \emph{HandstandWalking}.
+By adding the differences between the two actions to the model, this error can be corrected.
 After analysis, we found that although the people in these two actions are upside down, the person in \emph{HandstandWalking} is walking, and the person in \emph{StillRings} is always in one place.
-So, we added a new feature to \emph{HandstandWalking}, which is ``A person walks with his hands on the ground''.
-After adding this feature, because \emph{StillRings} did not match this feature, most of \emph{StillRings} videos were correctly classified.
-In this way, the accuracy of the model can theoretically be continuously improved.
+Therefore, we added a new feature to \emph{HandstandWalking}, which is ``A person walks with his hands on the ground.''
+After adding this feature, because \emph{StillRings} did not match this feature, most of \emph{StillRings} videos were correctly classified, which can help continuously improve the accuracy of the model.
 The maximum accuracy of zero shot action recognition should reach the accuracy of VTMM.